madfolio/old_website2/index.markdown

 Creating value through design thinking.
 We know that to create value there has to be a laser focus on the end user of our products.
 We have worked with a number of small companies on their strategy and growth development.
 These have included film production companies, biotech, marine survey and others.

-Testing CSS variable in a span.
+Testing CSS class in a span.